ankitrain/anki-web-template/readme.md

 ```
 `[NUMBER]` have to be a natural number, and there cannot be two identical `[NUMBER]` in one HTML file.
 The number should be from 1 to 899.

+## Used Icons

+We used *Microsoft Fluent UI System Icons* ([GitHub](https://github.com/microsoft/fluentui-system-icons)) as icons on the button (at header and footer).

 ## Additional Comment

 `index.html` is the sample file of "Anki" website.
 Feel free to watch it, and let us make your own "Anki" website by using this template.

 Sorry about the difficulty in reading English.

-This repository is licensed under CC-BY-NC-SA 4.0.
+This repository is licensed under MIT License.

 # Anki Web Template